tlbdk/tlbdk.github.io/src/content/blog/2025-05-05-jekyll-to-astro.md

 ---
-title:  "Migrate from Jekyll to Astro on Github Pages"
+title: 'Migrate from Jekyll to Astro on Github Pages'
-description: ""
+description: ''
 pubDate: 2025-05-05 22:00:00 +0200
 categories: Astro
 slug: astro/2025/05/05/jekyll-migrate.html
-heroImage: "/astro-migration.svg"
+heroImage: '/astro-migration.svg'
 ---

 The main reason to use Jekyll is the free and easy hosting you get from GitHub, but Jekyll has not aged well and you have to deal with old, slow and weird Ruby tooling.
 As I have a bit more free time at the moment I decided to explore what other options that have popped up in the last 10 years and there is a lot, a quick search led me to Astro that seems to check most boxes and is based on modern technology and offers a lot of choice in framework